bmatsuo/go-table/README.md

 [original example][table driven testing in go]

-The example isn't vastly shorter, or less complex than the original example, but the boiler-plate looping is gone and the modularity eliminates the need for any extra helper functions.
+The example isn't vastly shorter, or less complex than the original, but the boiler-plate looping is gone and the modularity eliminates the need for any extra helper functions.

 A close inspection also reveals that the test index `i` is no longer included in